16,400 people have arrived in UK under Ukraine visa schemes

 About 13,200 had arrived under the Ukraine family scheme and 3,200 under the Homes for Ukraine sponsorship scheme, provisional data shows.

-About 94,700 applications have been received for both schemes and 56,500 visas had been granted by Thursday.
+Some 94,700 applications have been received for both schemes and 56,500 visas had been granted by Thursday, the Department for Levelling Up, Housing and Communities and the Home Office said.

+Less than half (45.1%) of visa applications made under the Homes for Ukraine sponsorship scheme have been granted, the figures show.

+There has been widespread concern about the length of time it has taken for visas to be issued to refugees under this route, with Home Secretary Priti Patel apologising “with frustration” last week.

 There were 55,600 applications for the sponsorship scheme and 25,100 visas issued.